How to use real world examples in the new SAQs

 Travis DixonBiological Psychology, General Interest, Key Studies

 Animal experimentation is contentious.
 Some argue they’re valuable and worthwhile, while others question their validity and ethicality.
-The fundamental issue with animal research is that animals cannot provide informed consent.
-Most animals are euthanised at the end of the experiment.
-This is especially true when studying the brain.
-But what if researchers could use brain scanners on live rats so …
+The fundamental issue with animal research is that animals cannot provide informed consent and most animals are euthanised at the end of the experiment.
+But what if researchers could use brain scanners on live rats so they didn’t have to kill them?
+That’s …

 The Warrior / Worrier Hypothesis